amethyst/rendy/README.md

 ### Command buffer

 `rendy` provides handy wrapper named `CommandBuffer`.
-In contrast to raw counterpart this wrapper encodes crutial information about its state directly into type level.
+In contrast to its raw counterpart this wrapper encodes crutial information about its state directly into type level.
-This means user can't accidentially:
+This means user can't accidentally:
 * record command unsupported by queue family it belongs to.
 * record command when command buffer is not in recording state.
 * record render pass command outside renderpass.